 The qualifying exam has two components: written and oral.
 Your qualifying exam committee will work with you to construct an appropriate qualifying exam.
 Examples of typical written qualifying exams include NIH or NSF grant proposals and theory/review papers in a student's area of interest.
 Both of these types of qualifying exams can prove useful to students as they develop their own lines of research.
+An alternative for students who are pursuing more clinically oriented careers is a case study.
+The case study must use a clinical science approach.

 Once you and your advisor develop a tentative plan for your exam, you then hold a "quals planning meeting" with your advisory committee.
 At this meeting, you and your committee will discuss your plans for the grant or paper.
 Your committee will help you to develop a workable plan.
 After this meeting, you should write a summary of this plan, circulate it to all of your committee members, and have a copy placed in your file.

-Next, you will write a review paper or meta-analysis suitable for submission to a refereed journal, or a grant proposal for NIH or NSF, in accordance with the plan developed with your committee.
+Next, you will write a review paper, case study, or meta-analysis suitable for submission to a refereed journal, or a grant proposal for NIH or NSF, in accordance with the plan developed with your committee.
 This paper should be completed by the first day of the fall semester of your fourth year.
 Your committee members will read your paper and judge whether it constitutes a passing performance for the written exam.
 If it does, you will go on to the oral component, described later.
 If it does not, your committee will work with you on ways to improve the paper.
 The committee may design remedial procedures that it judges to be reasonable.